-Our journey toward a less carbon-intensive future is largely enabled through one of the industry’s largest private alternative fuel and advanced technology fleets, a “rolling laboratory” of approximately 9,300 vehicles that drives more than 1 million cleaner miles each business day.
+Our journey toward a less carbon-intensive future is largely enabled through one of the industry’s largest private alternative fuel and advanced technology fleets, a “rolling laboratory” of more than 10,000 vehicles that drives more than 1 million cleaner miles each business day.
 We practice fuel-reduction strategies across our entire fleet of 119,000 ground vehicles, including technology-powered route planning to reduce fuel and emissions, and diligent maintenance to help vehicles run efficiently.

 UPS Rolling Lab – Sustainability on the Road

 We have gone far, but there is much more to do to reach our ambitious goals for our fleet and facilities:

 - Achieve a 12% reduction in absolute Greenhouse Gas emissions across our global ground operations by 2025;